2014 German Figure Skating Championships

 The 2014 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2014) was held on December 14–15, 2013 at the Erika-Hess-Eisstadion in Berlin.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing on the senior, junior, and novice levels.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance on the senior, junior, and novice levels.
 The results were among the criteria used to choose the German teams to the 2014 Winter Olympics, 2014 World Championships, and 2014 European Championships.